AI for Startup Leaders

 In less than two years, tool use and function calling graduated from being an AI capability that was closed and fragmented, to now being a table stakes feature empowered by a universal protocol.

-The story of reasoning in AI begins with a simple yet revolutionary insight from Google researchers in early 2022.
 The team discovered that by providing large language models with examples that showed step-by-step reasoning processes, they could dramatically improve performance on complex tasks.
 This technique, called chain-of-thought (CoT) prompting, represented the first major breakthrough in making AI systems "think" through problems systematically.

 However, this technique had significant limitations.
 It only worked effectively with models containing around 100 billion parameters or more, and smaller models often produced illogical reasoning chains.